zouchaoqun/BlueChat/README.md

 extern NSString *const BCChatServiceUUID;

 /**
- *  UUID of the Characteristic for central to send messages to the peripheral.
+ *  UUID of the Characteristic for the central to send messages to the peripheral.
 Write only.
 The data is UTF8 encoded text.
  */
 extern NSString *const BCChatCentralToPeripheralCharacteristicUUID;

 /**
- *  UUID of the Characteristic for peripheral to send messages to the central.
+ *  UUID of the Characteristic for the peripheral to send messages to the central.
 Indicate and Read.
 The data is UTF8 encoded text.
  */
 extern NSString *const BCChatPeripheralToCentralCharacteristicUUID;

 /**
- *  UUID of the Characteristic for peripheral to tell the central to disconnect.
+ *  UUID of the Characteristic for the peripheral to tell the central to disconnect.
 Indicate and Read.
 The data is one-byte integer and the value is not checked by the central.
  */
 extern NSString *const BCChatPeripheralToCentralDisconnectRequestCharacteristicUUID;
 ```
 Check [BCConstants.m](BlueChatLib/BlueChatLib/BCConstants.m) for the UUIDs

 ##### Future improvements
 * Nothing is persisted currently.
-In future we can save the server name, friend list etc.
+In future, we can save the server name, friend list etc.
 * There is no special treatment to support 140 characters in the message because it is directly supported by CoreBluetooth, but if the app needs to work with Android or other devices the other party might not be able to handle such a long packet and some kind of application level protocol needs to be developed.
-* There is no simple way to track write results when there are mulitple pending write operations.
-Currently the app takes the CB write callback as the result of the first pending write operation but it might not be accurate all the time.
+* There is no simple way to track write results when there are multiple pending write operations.
+Currently, the app takes the CB write callback as the result of the first pending write operation but it might not be accurate all the time.
 Again application level protocol might be needed.
-* Connection is limited to one to make the UI simple but it shouldn't be too hard to support multiple chats (still each chat is 1-to-1).
+* The connection is limited to one to make the UI simple but it shouldn't be too hard to support multiple chats (still each chat is 1-to-1).

 ##### Class diagram